 Who doesn’t want to know what the future holds?
 Fame?
 Fortune?
 Perishing prematurely at the hands of deadly mochi rice cakes?
 Who knows?
 Oh, wait.
 The fortune does!

 First, pick up the ladle with your right hand, and pour the purified water over your left hand.
-Then, switch hands, and purify the right one.
-Finally, switch hands again, pour the majestic water into your cupped left hand, take a mouthful, and swirl it around in your mouth.
+Then, switch hands, and purify your right hand.
+Finally, switch hands again, pour the water into your cupped left hand, take a mouthful, and swirl it around in your mouth.
 DON’T DRINK THE WATER!
-It is rude.
+It is considered rude.
 Kamisama’s water is not made to be consumed!
 Swirl, spit (gracefully) on the rocks below, and be on your merry way.
 Replace the ladle of course, with your right hand after rinsing the ladle and handle.
 After all, no one likes a grubby ladle or a ladle thief!
 Especially at a place of holy worship!

 Main halls, of course, vary from shrine to shrine.
 They can be tiny at local shrines, or all decked out and gorgeous at the more famous versions.

 You can visit the main halls from the outside, but usually, you cannot enter or take flash photos, unless you are getting blessed in the shrine personally or as part of your company tradition.
-Either way, entering may be permitted, but the flash is usually not.
+Either way, entering may be permitted, but the flash photography is usually not.

-Unlike places of worship in other countries, clothing rules are lax.
-Wear what you want, but preferably nothing too flashy or revealing.
+When photography is allowed, still make sure not to block paths and inconvenience others.
 Also, don’t be the jerk with the selfie stick.
 A lot of shrines forbid them, or, at least, frown upon them nowadays.

 Finally, don’t walk to the shrine down the middle of the path!
 Choose the left, or the right.
 The middle is where Kamisama walks.
 You don’t want to go getting in the way of god’s footsteps!